 Battles in Germania

-Marcus Aurlieus appointed his son as successor long before he died in 166 (he died in 180 CE), making it clear that Comodus was his choice all along.
+Marcus Aurelius appointed his son as successor long before he died in 166 (he died in 180 CE), making it clear that Commodus was his choice all along.
 He also died in Vienna (ancient Vindobona), but the film showed him dying in Germania during the campaign.
 Some rumors and stories did circulate that Commodus did kill his father, but this could have been later stories created to malign the emperor Commodus since he was not well liked by the Senate, as suggested in the film.
 The appointment of Commodus was controversial, as shown in the film.
-From historical documents, mainly in the writings of Cassius Dio, there is indication that Marcus Aurlieus was disappointed in his son, suggesting he had some trepidation about him.
+From historical documents, mainly in the writings of Cassius Dio, there is an indication that Marcus Aurelius was disappointed in his son, suggesting he had some trepidation about him.
 Cassius Dio indicates that Rome suffered as Commodus came to power, but this could be part of later propaganda after the reign of Commodus.
 It is hard to tell what is exactly accurate as Commodus may have been more disliked by the upper classes, while some indication suggests he was popular with the army or even lower classes as a sort of peoples' emperor.

 In the film, after Maximus was taken as a slave, but not before he discovered that Commodus killed his wife and son, he was shown as being transported and eventually enslaved as a gladiator in a far away, a remote province in the Roman Empire (somewhere in the Middle East or North Africa).
 While the circumstances of how Commodus became emperor in the film are probably not true, there is some greater truth in some of the gladiator fights.
 For instance, gladiator contests did often reconstruct famous battles or scenes using characters from history or legends.
 Gladiator contests did take place in many places around the empire.
 Animals, such as tigers, were often used in arenas, where gladiators might fight each other as well as animals.